jerryhu6/cal-gravity-anomaly_model_whu_swpu/README.md

+# Cal gravity anomaly
-# This is just a schoolwork uploaded for reference.If for professional usage,parameters in the code should be changed.
+This is just a schoolwork uploaded for reference.If for professional usage,parameters in the code should be changed.